plotdb/flexize/README.md

 - Verify panels have initial `flex-basis` values

 **Drag Not Working**
-- Confirm gutter has `cursor: col-resize` and appropriate width
+- Confirm gutter has appropriate cursor (`col-resize` for horizontal, `row-resize` for vertical)
 - Check for JavaScript errors in browser console
 - Ensure root element is properly passed to constructor

 **Panels Too Small**
 - Adjust the `minWidth` option to a larger value
 - Check for CSS conflicts that might override flex properties

+**Wrong Resize Direction**
+- Flexize auto-detects from CSS `flex-direction`
+- Ensure your CSS has the correct `flex-direction` value
+- Check computed styles in browser dev tools

 ## Contributing